JHU-PL-Lab/www-fpse/lecture/coroutines.md

 ### Principles of Coroutines

-* The key use of coroutines is in the presence of I/O operations which may block
-* *and*, there are multiple I/O operations which are not required to be run in a fixed sequence.
+* Coroutines are only useful if there is some action started that will complete in the future, and you want to get some work done meanwhile.
-  - For example if you need to read one file and write a tranform to another file and that is it, there is no concurrency, no need for coroutines.
+* Scenario: You just need to read in a file and write a tranformed version to another file and that is it
-  - But if there are some independent actions or events they are very useful, it will allow the actions to proceed concurrently in the OS layer.

-#### Motivating the Need: Photomontage App
+  - There isn't really anything else you need to do while waiting for I/O, no need for coroutines.
+* Scenario: You want you algorithm to do ten seconds of searching for a best answer, and return the best answer when the timer goes off
+  - The timer is an action that will complete in the future and you indeed want to get some work done meanwhile: use a coroutine!

+### A Larger Example of Coroutines: Photomontage App

 * Suppose you want to read a bunch of images from different URLs on the Internet and make a collage of them
-* You would like to process them in the order they show up, no need to wait for all the images to come in
+* You would like to resize them in the order they show up, no need to wait for all the images to come in
 * Also if one load is slow don't block all the subsequent loads
   - Kick them all off at the start, then process as they come in
   - Some loads could be from dead URLs so will need to time out on those
 * There are some sequencing requirements as well
-  - Process each image as it comes in (e.g. make 100x100)
+  - Resize each image as it comes in (e.g. make 100x100)
-  - Once all images are in and processed or timed out, a collage is created.
+  - Once all images are in and resized or timed out, a collage is created.

 #### Idea of the implementation

 Q: How do we allow these loads to happen concurrently without fork/threads/parallelism?

 A: Use coroutines to split I/O actions in two:
-  1. Issue each image request
+  1. Issue each image GET request
-  2. Package up the processing code (the *continuation*) as a function which will run when each load completes
+  2. Package up the resizing code (the *continuation*, the "rest of the work") as a function which will run when each load completes
-  3. The coroutine system will run the continuation function when the load is done.
+  3. The coroutine system will run the continuation function for each load when that load is done.

-It might seem awkward to package up the continuation as a function but we already did that!
+It might seem odd to package up the continuation as a function, but we already did that, with Monads!

 Monad-think on the above: